roots/trellis/README.md

 **Example** hosts and group_var files for these environment exist and should be modified as needed.

 Note: `hosts/development` is there for completeness sake only as Vagrant automatically generates and uses its own.

-Production note: the only necessary thing currently missing for full production support is setting a root password for MySQL.
-Right now no password is set.

 ### Passwords